rofinator1465/smashnotes/README.md

 ### Challenges

 ### Active Challenges
-Refactor Jquery navDrawer into react powered drawer (class change via onClick?)

-Refactor Jquery modal to allow react to close on data send.
-(Save/close button)
+#### QuickNotes
+Add tag pill functionality to QuickNotes.
+Connect to Firebase and accept data.

 ### General Challenges
-Managing and Storing Data<br>
+Managing and Storing Data

 Best way to include outside API such as kurogane hammer API for site speed